What is a 60% LTV mortgage?

 If you’re remortgaging onto a 60% LTV mortgage, the 40% could be the equity in your home if:

 you’ve paid back enough of your current mortgage

 You’ll pay more in interest if the LTV is higher.
-This is because there is a higher risk to the lender if you borrow more.
+This is because borrowing more is riskier to the lender.